Introduction

 Intepreting these transitions as continuous processes, the population can be modeled by a ordinary differential equation

-In the following I show how to estimate the model parameters $\alpha$ and $\beta$ from observations of a noisy continuous version of the model.
+In the following I show how to estimate the model parameters α and β from observations of a noisy continuous version of the model.

 using Bridge